davidbarone/Dbarone.Net.Mapper/README.md

 - Using the SetMemberFilterRule method on the MapperConfiguration class, to set a member filter rule for a single type.

 ## Binding Algorithm
-The mapper algorithm works by joining 'members' from source type to destination type.
+The mapper algorithm works by joining 'members' from source type to target type.
 The way members are defined depends on the type being mapped.
 The mapper library supports 2 broad kinds of types:
 - Types with fixed schemas
 - Types with flexible schemas